dandanthefisherman/MoviesApi/README.md

 On the first run, the API will automatically seed the database with movies that have titles starting with "The" for easy searching.

 Unit Tests

 Unit tests are included to verify the logic of the application.

 Pagination Metadata
 The API includes pagination, with metadata in the response:

-Page Size: Number of items per page.
-Page Number: Current page.
+Paginantion Metadata includes

+totalMovies: total number of movies in search.

+totalPages: Total number of pages available

+currentPage: current page returned in search.

-Total Movies: Total number of movies in the database.
+pageSize: number of movies in each page:

-Total Pages: Total pages based on page size.Pages: The total number of pages, calculated based on the page size and total number of movies. size, page number, total movies, total pages
+Can test api at http://localhost:5021/swagger/index.html

+There are 20 movies seeded in the DB